hemashushu/hemashushu.github.io/src/content/posts/2022-10-31-building-a-modern-computer-system-from-scratch-step-by-step/index.en.md

 - No more learning by subject.
 The entire series is split into small stages based on the building process of the system.
 Each stage will cover multiple subjects at the same time, but each subject will not be covered in depth.
 You will complete one stage before moving on to the next.

-- **Build from scratch without any specified IDE, SDK or library.** We only need a few generic open source compilers and tools, and later we will use our own tools.
-Because even the tools are built by us, we can thoroughly figure out every detail.
+- **Build from scratch without any specified IDE, SDK or library.** Only a few generic open source compilers and tools is need, and later you will use your own tools.
+Because even the tools are built by us, you can thoroughly figure out every detail.

 - Does not rely on any specified software and hardware, using only a few general open source software and a few of the most widely used and low-cost hardware modules, that can be completed to the last chapter.
 While many professional system technology tutorials or training require a variety of expensive software and hardware, this series costs less than a hundred dollars in total (of course, the series is free and there will be no promotional links in the articles).
 The most important thing is that this series is not designed to make you an operator of some particular software or hardware, but to let you create your own tools and build the system.